Service Focus Areas

 RESULTS, MANAGEMENT OF COMPLEX PROJECTS TO BUDGET

 CEVP with Value Engineering and critical scope evaluation can optimize projects and also evaluate changes that are necessary to deliver the project within authorized budgets.
 The following example is from the Seattle Alaskan Way tunnel, where this process was used to define the specific project that could be delivered within the authorized budget – with a 60% probability of delivery at or below $1.96 billion.
 The tunnel could have been delivered at this probable number, but because of the occurrence of a very low probability / high impact event (which had been included in the risk register) the project went over budget.
+However, subsequent litigation recovered much of the additional cost to WSDOT.

 Range of probable cost – 60% chance of achieving budget of $1.956 Billion.